InseeFrLab/hackathon-ntts-2025/README.md

 ## Getting started

-## Artificialisation
+## Artificialization
-We focus on artificialisation (or the closely linked imperviousness).
+We focus on artificialization (or the closely linked imperviousness).

 ## CLC+ and beyond